 So let’s take a look at how we can help your league.

 Have a Live Draft

 I can’t stress enough how cool a live, in-person fantasy draft is if you’ve never been a part of one.
 Obviously not every league can gather everyone together in the same space to draft.
-But one thing we’ve learned over the last few weeks and months is people can still be together using Zoom or Microsoft Teams or any other meeting program.
+But one thing we’ve learned over the last few years is people can still be together using Zoom or Microsoft Teams or any other meeting program.

 Live, in-person drafts will probably be the best day of your fantasy league.
 I’ve compared it to the Daytona 500, which is NASCAR’s biggest race, which also comes in the first week of the season.

 You can make your fantasy draft as big of an event as you want it.
 Even make a day of it.
 In the past, I’ve tailgated and cooked out in the hours leading up to the draft, pretty much turning it into a party or a picnic.
 I hold my draft the same day every year, the Friday before Labor Day, so there is never a question of when it’s going to be and owners need to set that day aside every year (it’s still easier said than done).
 Many times, I hold my draft outdoors, and the weather is usually beautiful on an early September night in Pennsylvania.

 As far as the draft goes, there are endless possibilities.
 Many leagues have each owner step up to a podium to at least announce their first-round pick.
 You can have a draft board that lists all the picks, which also should help to prevent repeated picks—something that will happen at a live draft.
 Your draft can be as long or as short as you want it, but once you attend a live draft, picking on a website with a timer will not be nearly as fun anymore.